adamauckland/jsclass/README.md

 	var Car = Objects.Class(Vehicle, {});

-Define a subclass with a constructor, calling the overridden superclass constructor:
+Define a subclass with a constructor
-Note:  __super here is a reference to the Vehicle.init() function.
-Change __super to be something different in the modules.settings.superclassInjector.

 __super can be positioned anywhere in the arguments list.

 	var Car = Objects.Class(Vehicle, {
+		init: function(manufacturer, model) {
+			this.model = model;
+		}
+	});

+Define a subclass with a constructor, calling the overridden function

+ __super here is a reference to the Vehicle.init() function.
+It can appear anywhere in the arguments list.

+ Change '__super' to be a different variable name in modules.settings.superclassInjector

+	  var Car = Objects.Class(Vehicle, {
 		  init: function(__super, manufacturer, model) {
 			  this.model = model;

 			  // call the superclass constructor, passing in the parameter.
 			  __super.init(manufacturer);
 		  }
 	  });

-Mixins:
+  Inheritance + mixins:

 	  var Trailer = Objects.Class(Vehicle, Car, {});